- Preface

 public static void main(String[] args) throws Exception {

-// ✅ Create a virtual thread pool — each task will get its own virtual thread.
+// ✅ Create a virtual pool — each task will get its own virtual thread.

-// This is a key feature of Project Loom.
+// This is the key feature of Project Loom.

 ExecutorService executor = Executors.newVirtualThreadPerTaskExecutor();